jhucsf/spring2024/assign/assign01.md

 <div class='admonition danger'>
   <div class='title'>Important!</div>
   <div class='content' markdown='1'>
-Division (`operator/`) and conversion to base-10 (`to_dec()`) are challenging.
-Each is worth at most 1% of the overall assignment grade.
-You should work on them only after implementing and testing the other member functions.
+Multiplication (`operator*`) is somewhat challenging, and is worth at most 1% of the assignment grade.
+Division (`operator/`) and conversion to base-10 (`to_dec()`) are even more challenging, and each is worth at most 0.5% of the overall assignment grade.
+You should work on all of these only after implementing and testing the other member functions.
   </div>
 </div>